Unifying flavors of fault tolerance with the ZX calculus: Introduction

 \textbf{1.
 Circuit-based quantum computation (\textbf{CBQC}).} In this model~\cite{dennis2002}, the quantum computer is an array of physical qubits, often arranged on a 2D grid.
 It is possible to perform single-qubit gates and measurements, as well as entangling two-qubit gates, usually between nearest neighbors in the grid.
 A quantum memory is implemented by using these operations to repeatedly measure the surface-code stabilizer operators.
 The measurement outcomes are used to detect and correct errors corrupting the physical qubits, as well as errors in the measurement outcomes.
 In the absence of noise and errors, all stabilizer measurement outcomes involved in fault tolerance have predetermined outcomes, i.e. there is no intrinsic randomness in the outcomes.

 \textbf{2.
 Measurement-based quantum computation (MBQC).} In this model~\cite{raussendorf2003, briegel2009,raussendorf2006}, a quantum computation consists of two steps.
 First, a large initial entangled state is prepared.
 Roughly speaking, the number of physical qubits in this model corresponds to a product of the number of physical qubits in the circuit model multiplied by the number of circuit time steps for which they are present.
 The initial entangled state, usually referred to as the cluster state, can be prepared from a product state by a constant-depth Clifford circuit which is, to a large extent, independent of the target computation.
 In the second step, qubits are consumed by single-qubit measurements as the computation progresses.
-The measurement outcomes are used to detect and correct errors in the preparation of the cluster state as well as measurement errors.
+Measurement outcomes in fault-tolerant MBQC are used to diagnose errors in both preparation and measurement.
 A feature which distinguishes MBQC from CBQC is that individual measurement outcomes are intrinsically random, even in a noiseless setting.

 \textbf{3.
 Fusion-based quantum computation (\textbf{FBQC})}~\cite{bartolucci2021}.
 Here, a quantum computer is thought of as a collection of resource-state generators that repeatedly produce copies of small few-qubit entangled states (\textit{resource states}).
 The size of these resource states is constant and does not depend on the quantum algorithm or the code distance.
 In contrast, the total number of resource states will scale with the size of the computation.
 Complementary to resource-state generation is resource-state consumption, referred to as fusion, which consists of entangling two-qubit (or multi-qubit) measurements between two (or more) such resource states.
 This can be used to successively teleport the encoded logical state into fresh resource states and advance the computation.
 As with teleportation, many of the measurement outcomes are expected to be individually random.
 Characteristic to this approach is that qubits are dynamically created and destroyed throughout the computation by resource state generation and by fusion measurements respectively.
 This is naturally suited to photonic qubits which are destroyed after measurement.